Developer: Technosoft Publisher: Sega Release: 09/89 Genre: Shooter

 The weapon system that is a staple of each successive Thunder Force game begins here.
 By default you start with the twin cannon and a wide shot that fire backwards and forward.
 In total there are six weapons, with some changing completely after collecting certain power-ups.
 The twin cannon becomes a laser for instance.
 Once collected you can switch weapons at any time, which is handy.
 In addition you can collect CRAWs, orbiting satellites that supplement your firepower and absorb bullets.
 Although both sets of levels use the same weapons you collect them independent of each other which is flat out odd.

 Each level in Thunder Force II is has two halves.
 The first is an overhead scrolling level that tasks you with finding bases and destroying them completely by blowing up their core.
-If you’ve played Burai Fighter on the NES it is similar.
+If you have played Burai Fighter on the NES it is similar.
 And just like that game these sections have their problems.
 You are never shown the complete map and must wander around finding the bases on your own.
 Each map is large enough to get lost in but small enough that you won’t wander too long without finding something.
 Your ship moves too fast and it is easy to crash into walls and bullets.
 They are…tolerable but let’s just say there is a reason why subsequent games ditch them altogether.

 The side scrolling levels are the true star of Thunder Force II.
 One could argue that they do not introduce anything new to the genre but that is irrelevant.
 Thunder Force II succeeds by being an extremely competent.
 The horizontal levels have a level of intensity not seen in most console shooters of the time and rarely slows down.
 There is a gradual difficulty curve that increases as you progress as the levels become more complex.
 Crushing walls, laser cannons and missiles are an ever present threat and grow greater in number with each level.